Interior Painting Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Do I need EPA RRP-certified painters?

-Yes — substantially in West Boise where buyers are highly attentive to home presentation.
-A well-executed whole-house repaint in current modern colors typically returns 110–140% of cost at sale.
+Substantially in West Boise where buyers are highly attentive to home presentation and where the era-signature 1990s–2000s palette reads dated.
+A well-executed whole-house repaint in current modern colors with banister conversion typically returns 110–140% of cost at sale.
+Comparable-sale data on the Five Mile / Maple Grove and Cole / Ustick subdivisions shows clear premium for homes that have escaped the era palette versus those that haven't.

 What about painting my builder-grade kitchen cabinets?

 Possible but requires proper prep.
-TSP cleaning, light sanding, deglosser, premium primer, multiple finish coats.
-Result is acceptable for budget-conscious projects but doesn't compete with cabinet replacement aesthetically.
-Cabinet painting cost: $4,500–$11,000.
+TSP cleaning to remove kitchen grease, light sanding, deglosser, oil-based or shellac-based stain-blocking primer (latex-only fails on cabinets within 12 months at door edges), multiple finish coats of acrylic enamel.
+Result is acceptable for budget-conscious projects but doesn't compete aesthetically with cabinet replacement on resale-prep scope.
+Cabinet painting cost: $4,500–$11,000 depending on cabinet count and previous finish.

 Ready to start your West Boise interior painting project?